Breakfast with Orangutans

 We board a tour bus in Chinatown for the Singapore Zoo and Breakfast with Orangutans excursion lead by Tour East – Singapore.
 The Jungle Buffet Breakfast with orangutans can also be purchased at the zoo, but we recommend booking in advance because this encounter sells out quickly.

-Touching or interacting with the orangutans is prohibited, but some visitors are brushed with leaves as the primate family plays in the background of their photo.
-Zoo employees take photos that will be for sale later in a Singapore Zoo picture frame and, at no charge, on visitors’ personal cameras and cell phones.
+Touching or interacting with the orangutans is prohibited, but some posing for photos are brushed with leaves as the primate family plays in the background.
+Zoo employees take photos that will be for sale later in a Singapore Zoo picture frame, and, at no charge, on personal cameras and cell phones.
 There is no limit to the number of times guests can join the photo line within the 60 minute time frame.

 After the opportunity for photos ends, we are free to stay at the buffet pavilion and observe the orangutans or explore the zoo.
 Singapore Zoo is home to nearly 3,000 animals.
 In about 2 hours, we visit the exhibits scattered throughout the 26 hectares.